So here comes my guide to Siem Reap – beyond Angkor Wat. A place that at first made me feel bad. And ignorant.

 But yes, here we have reason #1 why Angkor didn’t take me by storm and brought me to tears.

 It’s a really, really vast area with lots of jungle-ish parts.
-Also, there are rice paddies, rows of hawker shops and restaurants between the temples’ remnants.
+Also, there are rice paddies, rows of hawker shops, and restaurants between the temples’ remnants.

-Those structures are, undoubtedly, all very nice and impressive, each and everyone in its own way.
+Those structures are, undoubtedly, all very nice and impressive, each and every one in its own way.
 However, there is not the overwhelming effect of seeing it at once in all its glory.

-Everybody means hordes.
+People equals hordes.
 Especially Chinese performing stampedes, pushing people aside and occupying merciless the most beautiful spots with never-ending shootings of the most ridiculous poses.

 I mean, you are basically climbing very dusty rocks in hellish heat.